djmclaugh/prismata-replay-store/README.md

 ## How to install
 If you want to run your own private instance of the app, all you need is node.js and mongoDB.
-Just fork the repository, npm install, edit config.json with appropriate values and you're good to go.
+Just fork the repository, npm install, edit config.json with appropriate values, and you're good to go.